Scholarships

 Top Educational Option Relocation Scholarship

-This scholarship provides up to $1,500 to assist with relocation expenses for up to 20 new non-resident students who enroll early and meet all admissions requirements.
+This scholarship provides up to $1,500 to assist with relocation expenses for up to 15 new non-resident (Missouri) students who enroll early and meet all admissions requirements.
 Awards are based on fund availability.
 The Admissions Office will identify the eligible candidates to receive the award, no application necessary.

 Deans Achievement Award